-Of all of the amazing places, we saw in our three weeks in Italy Venice is the one that captured my heart and that we have returned to three times since that first visit.
+Trying to decide what to do in Venice?
+Of all of the fantastic places we saw in our three weeks in Italy Venice is the one that captured my heart and that we have returned to three times since that first visit.
 Each time we love it more.

 Below are the ten things we enjoyed most on our first visit to Venice.
 The biggest tip I can give you is NOT to visit in the summer.
 We have been in both early and late March and late October and it was never too busy.

 The feeling of being on the Grand Canal changes as the day progresses.

 On this trip we had four full days in Venice, so we purchased a 3-day Vaporetto pass on our arrival at the train station.
 It was worthwhile for us as our hotel was just a few minutes from a stop on the Grand Canal and we planned to explore as many of the routes as possible.

 Start with the #1 slow Vaporetto (water bus) that travels along the Grand Canal.
 If you have a pass get off anywhere, that takes your fancy.
 Try to ride this route in the very early morning when the sun is still rising; it’s fascinating to watch the city get ready for the day.
 Ride again after dark for some people watching, you can see inside the brightly lit windows of the grand homes at night.

 These passes are expensive, so if you are travelling on a budget, then you could get a one day pass, take a morning ride in the Grand Canal and then head out to the islands.
 After dinner, take a nighttime trip before your ticket expires.